ROLE & SKILLS

 - 50% of people in the US don’t recycle shampoo bottles.

-- Shampoo bottles is one of the plastic waste high density polyethylene type (HDPE) which is non-biodegradable and can take centuries to decompose.
+- Shampoo bottles are one of the plastic waste high-density polyethylene type (HDPE) which is non-biodegradable and can take centuries to decompose.

 - Companies are making shampoo bottles from ocean waste.